There are advantages to being a renter…

 What else is covered?

-Renters insurance can cover virtually all of your personal possessions.
+Renters insurance can cover your personal possessions.
 Most policies provide coverage for electronic goods and equipment, small appliances, sports equipment, cameras and photography equipment, furniture, clothing, glassware and china, and books.
 Items such as computers, jewelry, furs, watercraft, and firearms can also be covered with extended protection.
 Your renters insurance policy will generally include:

 - Personal property protection